daisuke1227/Fps-Bypass-iOS/README.md

 this mod is not finished yet so idk yea i need to actually code tha thingy.

+## Unsuported/Unstable Devices
+I do not recommend using this mod on weaker and/or older iphones.

 ## To Do List
 1. Code lol